mandober/debrief.math/math.GLOSSARY.md

 ## Fuzzy logic
 Fuzzy logic is a form of many-valued logic in which the truth values of variables may be any real number between 0 and 1.
 It is employed to handle the concept of partial truth, where the truth value may range between completely true and completely false.
 By contrast, in Boolean logic, the truth values of variables may only be the integer values 0 or 1.

+## Grammar
+The grammar of a language can be presented on several ways (BNF notation, inference rules, generating listing, etc.), and its can be specified by induction over the terms of that language.

 ## Generalization
 A generalization is the formulation of general concepts from specific instances by abstracting common properties.
 Generalizations posit the existence of a domain or set of elements, as well as one or more common characteristics shared by those elements (thus creating a conceptual model).
 As such, they are the essential basis of all valid deductive inferences.
 The process of verification is necessary to determine whether a generalization holds true for any given situation.